testcase/mlmat/README.md

 ## Building on Windows

-Been trying to get this to work and running into issues with how vcpkg works or doesn't work.
+Been trying to get this to work - almost done with instructions.....

 <!--
 I am using vcpkg to get dependencies. i am building against static libs